Audit Information for Doctors

 The Medical Council oversees doctors to ensure that they are observing their legal duty to maintain professional competence.
 To do this, each year, every doctor is asked to declare to the Medical Council that they are maintaining professional competence through the Annual Application Retention Form.
 Following this, a sample of doctors are contacted and requested to participate in an audit of their professional competence activities so that the declaration made to the Medical Council can be supported with evidence.

 All doctors who have been selected for audit will have received postal and email correspondence from the Council which provides clear and comprehensive information on the submission of supporting documentation to the Medical Council.
-This was sent to the doctor’s registered address and by email in December.
+This was sent to the doctor’s registered address and by email.
 It is important that all doctors keep their contact details up to date.

 This process is designed to be straightforward and support the confidence of the public, the profession and other stakeholders in professional competence arrangements.